Appearance

 Scope and applicability

-This page focuses on how NIS2 applicability is established and maintained in Modulos at organization level.
+This page explains how NIS2 applicability is established and maintained in Modulos without a dedicated NIS2 descoping questionnaire.

 | Requirement | Topic | Directive reference |